-- Placeable All I/O that can be placed by the user. - Unplaceable All I/O that cannot be placed by the user, example: dedicated I/O. - · Assigned to location- All I/O that can be assigned to a location. - Not assigned to location All I/O that cannot be assigned to a location. - Assigned to region All I/O that can be assigned to a region. - Not assigned to region All I/O that cannot be assigned to a region. - Locked All I/O that are locked. - Unlocked All I/O that are not locked.
+- Placeable All I/O which can be placed by user. - Unplaceable All I/O which can't be placed by user, example: dedicated I/O. - Assigned to location- All I/O which can be assigned to location. - Not assigned to location All I/O which can't be assigned to location. - Assigned to region All I/O which can be assigned to region. - Not assigned to region All I/O which can't be assigned to region. - Locked All I/O which are locked. - Unlocked All I/O which are not locked

-Table 1-5 lists the icons and the functions of the ports in the Port View.
+Table 1-4 lists the icons and the functions of the ports in the Port View.

-Table 1-5 • Ports and Icons
+Table 1-4 • Ports and Icons

-Icon Name Function Input Port Represents an Input Port. • Output Port Represents an Output port. • Bidirectional Port Represents a Bi-Directional port. @ ī White Background Represents a port that is not placed. @ Green Background Represents a port that is placed. ✓ Blue Tick Mark Represents an I/O that has been assigned to a region. a Lock Icon Represent an I/O that is fixed/ locked to a location.
+Icon Name Function Input Port Represents an Input Port 0 Output Port Represents an Output port ۲ Bidirectional Port Represents a Bi-Directional port O I White Background Represents a port that is not placed Q Green Background Represents a port that is placed ~ Blue Tick Mark Represents an I/O that has been assigned to a region a Lock Icon Represent an I/O that is fixed / locked to location